citp/privacy-policy-historical/n/ne/nex/nextag.com.md

-> *The following text is extracted and transformed from the nextag.com privacy policy that was archived on 2005-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051225044756id_/http%3A//www.nextag.com/serv/main/buyer/help/prPrivacyPolicy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nextag.com privacy policy that was archived on 2006-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060614193634id_/http%3A//www.nextag.com/serv/main/buyer/help/prPrivacyPolicy.jsp) for the most accurate reproduction.*

-# Nextag: Help [Privacy Policy]]
+# Nextag: Help [Privacy Policy]

 [ ](http://www.truste.org/ivalidate.php?url=www.nextag.com&sealid=101)